 Training requirements in the protection of human subjects in research

 CITI program training is found at www.citiprogram.org.
 Click “log-in” in upper right corner of screen.
 Choose “Log In Through My Institution.”
 A list of institutions will appear.
 Choose “University of Chicago” as the participating institution.
 Enter your CNET ID & password.
 Select "School of Social Service Administration/Chapin Hall" as the Division with which to associate.
 To "Add a Course" a series of questions need to be answered.
-SSA and Chapin Hall researchers select “Social Service Administration and Chapin Hall– Basic Course” or “Social Service Administration and Chapin Hall Modules–Refresher Course.”
+Crown Family School and Chapin Hall researchers select “Social Service Administration and Chapin Hall– Basic Course” or “Social Service Administration and Chapin Hall Modules–Refresher Course.”
 The basic course training should take approximately 2.5 hours, and does not have to be completed in one sitting.

 Please note, other CITI courses may be required from other review committees, funding sources or agreements for a research project.

 Contact the IRB office for questions, guidance or other training needs at firstname.lastname@example.org or 773-834-0402.